afterxleep/danielbernal.co/_posts/2022-10-12-tools-wont-make-you-better.md

   - life
 author: Daniel
 ---
 I moved this blog out of [WordPress](https://wordpress.org/).
 Don't get me wrong, I still work at Automattic, but WordPress has too many moving parts for my needs and the amount of content I put online.

 Since I don't need fancy templates, plugins, databases, comments, stats, a store, and much less dealing with security updates, backups, and hosting providers, I wanted to try a static solution.<!--more-->

 It made a lot of sense.
 I could host it on Github pages and forget about security or hosting providers, and my posts would live in beautiful, clean markdown files.

-It took me a couple of hours to set up [Jekyll](https://jekyllrb.com/), import a few posts, migrate my WordPress template, and connect the domain.
+Setting up [Jekyll](https://jekyllrb.com/), importint a few posts, migrating my [WordPress template](https://github.com/afterxleep/danielbernal_co), and connecting the domain took me a couple of hours.
 Pretty cheap for a super-fast, highly reliable, pure HTML blog, right?

-Well, maybe, but I spent two hours trying to post the above paragraphs from an iPad last night.
+Well, maybe, but I spent two hours trying to post the above paragraphs from an iPad last night. 🤔

 It went like this: